DBT for BPD

 This program has revolutionized the lives of many family members throughout the world by helping family members understand the challenges they face and by providing them with tools that make it easier to live with them.
 Several scientific studies have shown that by providing the participants with effective means of dealing with their situations their rates of grief, burden and depression have decreased and their sense of empowerment or mastery has increased.

 Why does the NEA.BPD Family Connections course teach DBT skills in particular?
 To put it bluntly, DBT skills work.
-Just as the skills when employed and taught by an experienced therapist can help our loved ones, they can also help us with the emotional dysregulation that dealing with a sufferer of BPD can bring.
+Just as the skills when employed and taught by an experienced therapist can help our loved ones, they can also help us with the emotion dysregulation that dealing with a sufferer of BPD can bring.

 Dialectical Behavior Therapy was first developed by Marsha Linehan, a trained psychologist and a BPD sufferer.
 Perhaps, no one could have understood the pain our loved ones (and anyone with extreme emotional dysregulation) go through more than she could.
 She predicated her therapy on the (dialectical) movement between Acceptance and Change.
 In a nutshell, this allows sufferers to feel truly understood and accepted before they are asked to strive for a life worth living by changing.
 This dialectical movement from acceptance to change also helps family members accept the reality of their situation and empowers them to change so that they can deal with their difficult reality more effectively.